One Scoop at a Time

 Roger and his wife, Lisa, love their blended family which includes 6 adult children (four daughters and two sons), three sons-in-law and 6 grandchildren.

-On today’s edition of Family Talk, Roger Marsh continues his conversation with best-selling author and counselor John Eldredge about his book, Experience Jesus, Really.
+On today’s edition of Family Talk, Roger Marsh continues his encouraging conversation with author Cynthia Scott about her book, Celebrating God Our Founder at America's 250th Birthday.